wdxxs2z/puppet-mmonit/README.md

 ## Overview

-This module install [M/Monit](https://mmonit.com/) and manages it as a service.
+This module installs [M/Monit](https://mmonit.com/) and manages it as a service.

-> NOTE: Current implementation is naive -- assumes you purchased M/Monit  and overwrites the trial license key in *conf/server.xml*.
+> NOTE: The current implementation assumes that you purchased M/Monit and overwrites the trial license key in *conf/server.xml*.
+> In other words, this module will not auto-install a **working** trial copy of M/Monit.

 ## Usage